Alan-Cha/iter8-blog/custom-metric.md

 ***

 If you would like to try the previous experiment, you can do so with the following steps.
+In the steps below, you will set up Istio and the Prometheus add-on, deploy a sample HTTP service, generate some load, launch the experiment, and view the results.

   1. Create a new Kubernetes cluster.
   2. [Install Istio](https://istio.io/latest/docs/setup/install/).